-Aleeza is an independent researcher working in the area of alternative currencies and government-independent universal basic income (UBI).
+Aleeza is a researcher working in the area of alternative currencies and government-independent universal basic income (UBI).
 She is also publisher of UBI Research (ubiresearch.org).

 Aleeza is particularly interested in alternative currencies which structurally integrate UBI; we may call these “UBI currencies”.
 UBI is traditionally characterized as a form of welfare, but her research frames it as something more: a monetary policy tool.
 This distinction is important to make, as the question of how to define and create money is critical to the success of an economy.

 The dawn of digital money and blockchain technology has resulted in an explosion of experimental currencies.
 Unlike the US Dollar, which is under government purview and resistant to reform, government-independent currencies offer an unprecedented opportunity for innovation.
 But in contrast to the many new currencies that enrich creators and speculators (e.g. Bitcoin), Aleeza’s interest is in engineering a currency to benefit the mass of humanity — by ensuring some sustainable level of UBI will be paid out to its members, in perpetuity.